THE answer to who killed Southampton pensioner Delia Hughes could lie in a small corner of Woolston .

-Detectives are today turning their focus to a cluster of around 50 homes and several blocks of flats in the area to try to find a man they believe could hold vital information that could finally unravel the mystery.
+Detectives are today turning their focus to a cluster of around 50 homes and several blocks of flats in the area to try to find a man they believe could hold vital information that could finally

 As previously reported, police have made repeated appeals for help in tracing the hoodie-wearing man who has been captured on CCTV both entering and leaving Ocean Village on the morning Delia was killed.